State's cases rise of 13,871 is highest since July; deaths increase by 137

 TESTING

-Worldometers.info lists Florida with 15,443,777 total tests behind No. 1 California and No. 2 New York with Texas fourth and Illinois fifth.
+Worldometers.info lists Florida with 15,443,777 total tests behind No. 1 California, No. 2 New York, No. 3 Texas with Illinois fifth.
+This week, Texas moved ahead of Florida.

 Florida first-time daily infection percentage has been below 10 percent all but three days over two weeks.
 The only days the rate has been 8 percent or below were 7.93 six days ago, then 7.92.